 Walking south from the Tolovana Wayside, you’ll find fewer crowds and some eye-catching (if slightly more petite than Haystack) sea stacks with tidepools of their own in the summertime.
 As you near Silver Point and Jockey Cap Rocks, pay close attention, and you may catch sight of a pair of Bald Eagles that frequent this area.
 (Note: Silver Point is not passable at high tide, so plan your timing appropriately.)
 Wander far enough south, and you may find yourself at Arcadia Beach, where Lion Rock stands as a sphynx-like sentinel at the beach's edge, with Cape Falcon looming in the distance to the south.
 Getting there: Park at the Tolovana Wayside and walk south along the beach.
 Length: 2 miles out and back to Silver Point and 3.5 out and back to Arcadia Beach.

 Things to Remember

 All of these walks can be combined for longer adventures, but always check the tide tables and plan walks that involve crossing creeks or traversing around points accordingly.
-Remember to never turn your back on the ocean and to check beach information signs and local news for any potential warnings or hazards before any day at the beach.
+Remember never to turn your back on the ocean and to check beach information signs and local news for any potential warnings or hazards before any day at the beach.